wchorski/KYPN/README.md

 During development, if you'd like to deploy your `Pages`, `Products`, `Roles` during production, save them to `seed_data.ts`.

 > [!info] Document
-> any field using the `document` type will query with an extra nested `document` key.
-You can remove this
+> any field using the rich text input type (usually named `content`) will query with an extra nested `document` key.
+I account for this in my `seedDatabase.ts` to make it easier to copy paste without having to remove the `document` key.

 example query from apollo playground